Introduction

 The Dana School of Music provides exceptional training for performers, educators, composers, and scholars that focuses on specialized educational and artistic experiences designed to prepare students for a myriad of careers in music.
-The School offers 8 undergraduate and graduate majors and programs in 14 areas of study and provides opportunities for students to diversify their studies with a variety of elective courses, minors, and skills they will use throughout their professional lives.
-Our world-class faculty of performers, composers, and scholars, who hold degrees from some of the world’s finest institutions, are dedicated to creating deep educational experiences that encourage innovation, develop leadership skills, and prepare students for the widely varied purposes of music in today’s world, no matter where their unique aspirations take them.
-The School also invites nonmajors to participate in classes and performances and provides numerous opportunities for students in other colleges to perform in ensembles, take General Education courses, or pursue one of our minors.
+The school offers five undergraduate and graduate majors and programs in 10 areas of study and provides opportunities for students to diversify their studies with a variety of certificates, minors, and elective courses they will use throughout their professional lives.
+Our world-class faculty of performers, composers, and scholars are dedicated to creating deep educational experiences that encourage innovation, develop leadership skills, and prepare students for the widely varied purposes of music in today’s world.
+The school also invites non-majors to participate in classes and performances and provides numerous opportunities for students in other colleges to perform in ensembles, take General Education courses, or pursue one of our minors.

 jwcarucci@ysu.edu